f-fuchs/ObsidianNotes/ComputerVision/Training/Self Supervised/Masked Autoencoder (MAE).md

 ## Reconstruction Target

-The loss function computes the mean square error (MSE) between the reconstructed and patch-normalized (computing the mean and standard deviation of all pixels in a patch and using them to normalize that patch) original images in pixel space.
+The loss function computes the mean square error (MSE, L2) between the reconstructed and patch-normalized (computing the mean and standard deviation of all pixels in a patch and using them to normalize that patch) original images in pixel space.

 ## Data Augmentation